JVHallam/kata-react-lifecycles/docs/kataDetails.md

   * `Hello ${username}`, where username is what's returned from fetchDetails
   * If a child component throws an error, that error should be displayed instead

-* All children of the component should be displayed
+* All children of the component should be displayed, unless there's an error, in which case, render nothing